What is it?

 - PCORnet was set up by the Patient-Centered Outcomes Research Institute (PCORI) in the US; it has funded and supported approximately 30 PPRNs across multiple disease areas.

-- PatientsLikeMe develops data-sharing partnerships to contribute health data on a wide range of disease areas, with the aim of the improving products, services and care for patients (see also social media).
+- PatientsLikeMe develops data-sharing partnerships to contribute health data on a wide range of disease areas, with the aim of the improving products, services and care for patients (see Social Media).

 - The Accelerated Cure Project focuses on sharing information (biosamples and data from 3,000 patients) with researchers to accelerate research on multiple sclerosis.